chien-y/credit_freezes_slides/README.md

 - t=0: Interest rate equilibrium.

--Each equilibrium is a network or weighted graph.
+- Each equilibrium is a network or weighted graph.

 ## Theorems

-## Equilibrium
-- t=2: Repayment equilibrium.
-- t=1: Borrowing equilibrium.
-- t=0: Interest rate equilibrium.

--Each equilibrium is a network or weighted graph.

-## Theorems
+## Results